jermspeaks/christmas-adventure/sections/section-536.md

 *There's even deeper truth,* you thought. *More important, more essential.*

-The Memory Keeper's light brightened, and you felt the deeper truth settling in.
+The Keepsake Keeper's light brightened, and you felt the deeper truth settling in.
 This perspective was revealing something even more important, even more essential.

 *This deeper truth is even more important,* you realized. *Even more essential.*